Ecommerce-Enablers-Pte-Ltd/xmrit-hub/docs/DATA_INGESTION.md

 - Use descriptive slide titles for easy identification
 - Include slide dates for time-based organization
 - Add descriptions for context and documentation

+### 6. Metric Definition Management

+**When to Include Descriptions:**
+- **Initial setup**: Include descriptions when first creating metrics to document their meaning
+- **Documentation updates**: Include descriptions when you want to update the definition
+- **Skip descriptions**: Omit descriptions in regular data ingestion to preserve manual edits made through UI

+**Ranking Best Practices:**
+- Use `ranking` to highlight top metrics (1 = most important, 2 = second most important)
+- Ranking is slide-specific, so you can highlight different metrics each week
+- Omit ranking if all metrics are equally important

+**Definition vs Data Separation:**
+- Think of definitions as "what this metric means" (workspace-level documentation)
+- Think of data/ranking as "this week's values and priorities" (slide-specific)
+- This separation allows you to update documentation without re-ingesting all historical data

 ## Troubleshooting